positiveway/shops-parser/README.md

    - `venv\Scripts\activate`
 1. Move to `shops` subdirectory of project folder
    - If folder of upacked project is `D:\shops-scraper-master`, enter: `cd /d D:\shops-scraper-master\shops`
-   - `D:\shops-scraper-master` is just a template
-   - Enter real path, where you unpacked the project, instead of it
 1. Run script
    - `python3 run.py`
 1. Scraping will take many of hours